 December 2 – Stage Combat with Ilene Fins

 Trustus Company member, Ilene Fins will safely guide students to land a punch and take a hit.
 If you’ve ever wondered how to stage a fight without actually getting hurt, this is the workshop for you.

 January 20 – Audition Prep with Shannon Ivey

 Professional theatre artist, Shannon Ivey is ready to help you get that part or into that college!
 Focusing on monologues, this workshop will have you feeling ready to show them what you got.

 February 24 – Improv with Abigail McNeely and Cameron Muccio

 Learn how to think on your feet without a script!
 Abigail McNeely and Cameron Muccio (members of Trustus’ resident comedy team, The Mothers) will teach you how to create a scene and keep it going off the top of your head.
 Come laugh and make up something new!

 March 16 – Michael Chekhov with Ann Tromsness

 The Chekhov Technique is a “psycho-physical” approach to acting; it seeks to ground emotion through physical gestures, a process specifically outlined in Chekhov’s five guiding principles.
 The Chekhov Technique links physicality and movement to emotion, so an actor can stay completely present—and be free to experiment—while onstage or in front of a camera.

-The Trustus Apprentice Company offers high school students in grades 9-12 specialized and unique pre-professional theatre performance training with opportunities to observe, work along side and receive instruction from practicing theatre arts professionals.
+The Trustus Apprentice Company offers high school students a diverse range of pre-professional theatre training with opportunities to observe, work alongside and receive instruction from practicing theatre arts professionals.